tsudd/battle-royale-discord-bot/README.md

 1. Creating and launching arena battles on a server with parameters like amount of questions, time for answering, topics and processes it according to the rules;
 2. Collecting and processing data about players game results;
-3. Storing data;
+3. Storing data on Firestore;
 4. Representing data about players.
 5. Additional commands for deleting arenas, cleaning channels and other.
+6. Loading new questions with CSV-files through bot on cloud.

 ## Additional

 - Create testing system.
 Feature, which makes bot be able to read a code provided by user, start docker container and test this code with specific configuration;
-- Make command for deploying bot on any server.
+- Make command for deploying bot on any discord server.